-I watch a lot of videos by, shall we say “non professionals”.
-With the rising quality and low price tag on video equipment and editing software anybody can make a video and post it on the web.
-Our world is increasingly crammed with webisodes, shorts, and diy feature films.
-You can post ’em on Facebook, and YouTube, and Vimeo, and Google+, and probably eventually LinkedIn and Twitter.
-Problem is nobody knows what they’re doing.
+I watch a lot of videos by, shall we say “non-professionals”.
+With the rising quality and low price tag on video equipment and editing software, anybody can make a video and post it on the web.
+Our world is increasingly crammed with webisodes, shorts, and DIY feature films.
+You can post ’em on Facebook, YouTube, Vimeo, and probably eventually LinkedIn and Twitter.
+The problem is nobody knows what they’re doing.
 It’s a cacophony of monkey shit assaulting my soul.
 But fear not, I have a few tips on how you can improve your crappy video.
 Let’s run down…

 THE MOST COMMON MISTAKES

 I’d like to put these in descending order so as to build to something, but let’s face it, you’re probably not going to read all of it anyway, you lazy bastard.
 Let’s just start.

 This is by far the largest problem.
 These are the most common editing mistakes.

 When I say pacing I’m talking about the rhythm and flow of the piece.
 Your 5 minute short can feel like an eternity if the pace is horrible.
 This starts at the script level but the editor bears the burden too.
 The speed at which you’re delivering information, or jokes, helps contribute to the overall mood of the piece and how you’ll feel about it afterward.
 Typically you want to keep it moving.

 When I say timing I’m actually talking about two things: the timing in which you cut to and from shots, and the total runtime of the piece.
 Poor timing on your cuts can make it look amateurish.
 The more common offender is editing that is too loose: shots or scenes that linger too long.
 There’s a cadence and feel that good editors develop over time.
 Tight editing can help make a poorly shot piece better, or a well-shot piece worse.
 As for total runtime, I’ll go over that in a bit.